St Helens Free2b Group

-Northern Midlands Council run the Longford Free2b Girls and are always assisting and supporting the girls (aged 10 -12) with the projects they come up with.
+Northern Midlands Council run the Longford and Campbell Town Free2b Girls Groups and are always assisting and supporting the girls (aged 10 -12) with the projects they come up with.

 Trees have been approved by council for yarn bombing, Council's provided venues for art exhibitions, helped gather sponsorship from the Commonwealth Bank and Rotary Club and are always advocating for the local community to step up and engage with the vibrancy created by the Longford girls.

 Ongoing funding will be needed over the next few years to enable the groups to keep growing and adapting to the ever changing needs of the girls as they enter high school.